azureossd/azureossd.github.io/_posts/2024-07-02-Container-App-Job-runner-for-entire-Github-Orginization.md

 The following blog can help you troubleshooot common issues when settings this up:
 [Troubleshooting Jobs When Using Self Hosted CICD Runners](https://azureossd.github.io/2023/11/29/Troubleshooting-Jobs-when-using-self-hosted-CICD-runners/index.html)

-The offical Keda Documentation for the scaler used can be found on the following link: [Github Runner Scaler - KEDA](https://keda.sh/docs/2.14/scalers/github-runner/)
+The offical Keda Documentation for the scaler used can be found here: [Github Runner Scaler - KEDA](https://keda.sh/docs/2.14/scalers/github-runner/)

 ## Modification for Github Organization.